Teenage Mutant Ninja Turtles: Out of the Shadows (soundtrack): Reception

-Jonathan Broxton wrote "Steve Jablonsky’s music isn’t high art, nor is it meant to be.
+Jonathan Broxton of Movie Music UK wrote "Steve Jablonsky's music isn't high art, nor is it meant to be.
 But what it does do is accompany one of the most ludicrous comic book creations of all time, and successfully provide a coherent musical structure, with themes and motifs, emotional catharsis, and the right amount of energy so that you can almost – almost – take all of this seriously."
-James Southall of Movie Wave wrote "It’s enjoyable music, providing the kind of in-the-moment highs you get from fast food.
-What draws it back is that 70 minutes is too long for fast food – a large number of the album’s 22 tracks are essentially constructed the same way, a few bars of ominous doom before action music (either light or dark) bursts forth, one of the anthemic themes plays, it climaxes a couple of minutes later and then starts again in the next track.
+James Southall of Movie Wave wrote "It's enjoyable music, providing the kind of in-the-moment highs you get from fast food.
+What draws it back is that 70 minutes is too long for fast food – a large number of the album's 22 tracks are essentially constructed the same way, a few bars of ominous doom before action music (either light or dark) bursts forth, one of the anthemic themes plays, it climaxes a couple of minutes later and then starts again in the next track.
 That makes it have the feel of one of those curious trailer music albums – a classier version, but not exactly music for the ages.
-It’s fun, just not lasting fun, the themes are good but not developed, just repeated."
+It's fun, just not lasting fun, the themes are good but not developed, just repeated."
 Germain Lussier of Gizmodo criticised the film's music, saying "The score by Steve Jablonsky sounds almost identical to his score from the first Transformers film and, if you happen to notice that, it creates a huge disconnect.
 The Turtles deserve their own musical identity and this score fails to do that in a big, big way.
 Every time the music crescendos to an emotional moment, I felt like I was watching a different movie."